contrast-zone/t-rewriter.js/README.md

 In this section we deal with extensions of original *v-parser* algorithm, originating from the raw lowest level computationally complete version towards higher level user friendly type of grammars.
 Firstly, we extend our algorithm to embrace [unrestricted grammar](https://en.wikipedia.org/wiki/Unrestricted_grammar) that is proven to be [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness).
 This step represents a bare minimum that supports any [computable](https://en.wikipedia.org/wiki/Computable_function) relation between a grammar and input text.

 However, we also require our system to represent grammars that are confortably and cozy to work with.
-Following this line of aspiration, we introduce two unrelated extensions along "generic" and "logic" axes.
+Following this line of aspiration, we introduce two unrelated extensions along *generic* and *logic* axes.
 Generic axis is about introducing [generic variables](https://en.wikipedia.org/wiki/Generic_programming) to make grammar definitions similar to [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) easier to implement.
 Logic axis is about introducing [logic operators](https://en.wikipedia.org/wiki/Logical_connective) to make grammar definitions similar to [zeroth-order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic) easier to implement.
-Finally, combining extensions over generic and logic axes leads us to "type (phrase: generic, structure: logic) phrase structure grammars", enabling us to handle [higher-order logic](https://en.wikipedia.org/wiki/Higher-order_logic) and [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) tasks more easily.
+Finally, combining extensions over both generic and logic axes leads us to *type (phrase: generic, structure: logic) grammars*, enabling us to handle [higher-order logic](https://en.wikipedia.org/wiki/Higher-order_logic) and [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) tasks more easily.
 This final system may represent a general theorem proving technology ready to cope with questions of connecting starting assumptions to ending conclusions, in a form of connecting grammar rules to input text.

 We introduce a nomenclature of this extensions system originating from *type (phrase: specific, structure: pair) grammar* which we use as a synonym for unrestricted grammar.
 The nomenclature points out relations between "specific" and "generic" phrases, and between "pair" and "logic" structure.
 We can graphically depict the extensions and their namings by the following diagram: